tonethar/IGME-230-GDD-2017-Fall/projects/project3.md

 ## Milestones
 - By the start of class November 29 (for Prof. Boyle) or November 29 @ 11:59PM (for Prof. Jefferson) you will have updated your site from Project 1 to include a more accurate proposal of this game project.
 - Final project deliverable is due during our scheduled final exam.
 There is no dropbox for this; update your site and make sure the working game/app is running on it.
-If yu are working in a team, both team members need to update their sites.
+If you are working in a team, both team members need to update their sites.
 - At our scheduled final exam time, we will have a show and tell of your projects (see below).

 ## Documentation